donut.system

 It won’t work because ds/ref resides inside a function definition that isn’t reachable by (get-in system [:app :printer ::ds/start]).

-If a component is defined using any value other than a map that contains the :donut.system/start key, that value is considered to be the component’s instance.
+If a component is defined using any value other than a map that contains the :donut.system/start key, that value is considered system data which can be referenced using refs.
 This can be useful for configuration.
 Consider this system:

 (ns donut.examples.ring